KDE/kde-builder/doc/chapter_03/kde-builder-logging.md

-(kdesrc-build-logging)=
+(kde-builder-logging)=
-# kdesrc-build's build logging
+# kde-builder's build logging

 (logging-overview)=
 ## Logging overview

-Logging is a kdesrc-build feature whereby the output from every command that kdesrc-build runs is saved to a file for examination later, if necessary.
+Logging is a kde-builder feature whereby the output from every command that kde-builder runs is saved to a file for examination later, if necessary.
 This is done because it is often necessary to have the output of these programs when there is a build failure, because there are so many reasons why a build can fail in the first place.